 There are certain skills that many x-ray technicians have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed technical skills, math skills and physical stamina.
+We discovered that a lot of resumes listed detail oriented, interpersonal skills and math skills.

 Choosing the right major is always an important step when researching how to become an x-ray technician.
 When we researched the most common majors for an x-ray technician, we found that they most commonly earn associate degree degrees or bachelor's degree degrees.
-Other degrees that we often see on x-ray technician resumes include high school diploma degrees or diploma degrees.
+Other degrees that we often see on x-ray technician resumes include diploma degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become an x-ray technician.
 In fact, many x-ray technician jobs require experience in a role such as radiologic technician.
 Meanwhile, many x-ray technicians also have previous career experience in roles such as ct technologist or medical assistant.